MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-out-of-teams.md

 On mobile, users can sign out of Teams by tapping their profile icon, selecting **Settings**, and then **Sign out**.
 Once signed out, they'll need to reenter their credentials the next time they launch Teams.

-## <a id="shared-device" />Shared Device Mode: Global sign-in and sign-out for Frontline Workers
+## Shared Device Mode: Global sign-in and sign-out for Frontline

 Microsoft’s Shared Device Mode (SDM) allows mobile devices to be optimized for fast check-in/check-out by Frontline Workers.
 When a device is enabled for SDM, sign-out work differently on Teams.